 Services that rely on a deleted service token can no longer reach your application.

 An alert can be configured to notify a week before a service token expires to allow an administrator to invoke a token refresh.

 To configure a service token expiration alert:

-Your alert has now been set, and is now visible in the Notifications tab of the Cloudflare dashboard.
+Your alert has been set and is now visible in the Notifications tab of the Cloudflare dashboard.